 There are no train services between Ethiopia and Djibouti.

-When you are in Djibouti, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
-If you are arrested or jailed, the Australian Government will do what it can to help you but we can't get you out of trouble or out of jail.
+You are subject to the local laws of Djibouti including ones that appear harsh by Australian standards.
+If you’re arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
+But we can't get you out of trouble or out of jail.
+Research laws before travelling, especially for an extended stay.

 Homosexuality is not explicitly illegal in Djibouti, however local communities are intolerant of homosexuality and same sex relationships.
 See our LGBTI travellers page.